 Mobility for staff

 Maastricht University (UM) attaches great importance to employability and mobility improvement of its staff.
 It is essential that staff be offered opportunities to further develop themselves professionally and capitalize on their competences where possible.
 UM therefore has a Career Centre and a Staff Development Centre.
-Staff can also develop themselves further at other institutions, by participating in the Erasmus+ programme or the Van Gogh Programme.
+Staff can also develop themselves further at other institutions, by participating in the Erasmus+ programme.

 What is the Erasmus+ staff mobility grant?

 The Erasmus+ staff mobility grant is an EU-funded grant that helps finance EU staff teaching and training mobility with other Erasmus+ partner institutions.
 The programme provides subsidies to promote European-level cooperation, exchange, follow-up training and traineeships for university staff members.
 The programme runs from 2014 to 2020.